top of page

 During this local training, 25 participants first learned about the framework of visible and invisible violence, including major concepts such as "violence", "conflict", "peace" and "transformation" to build a common understanding amongst all.
 Further, the participants were introduced to tools to analyse an existing conflict and think about possible solutions.
 As a next step, participants worked in small groups to design their own initiatives that address any topic that they wish to influence.
 Participants were supported during the training to design a comprehensive local initiative with an execution plan.
 All groups presented their initiatives (problem, solution and intervention) and got feedback.
 After the training, all groups have been further supported by the organising team to implement these newly designed initiatives as a follow-up to this training on the local level.
 The initiatives are a podcast on mental health, a networking event for young women, a photo competition that promotes diversity and a workshop on digital security for young people.

-What do the participants say about the training?
+What do the participants say about this training?

 bottom of page